 Utilizing Test Management Tools

-To ensure smooth and swift remote working, QA teams use test management tools and their features to collaborate with each other.
+To ensure smooth and swift remote working, QA teams use test management tools and its features to collaborate with each other.
 These tools offer the convenience of ensuring that all the project stakeholders are on the same page.
-These key features include task management, where testers, developers, QA managers, and other project members can manage their work without losing track.
+These key features include task management, where testers, developers, QA managers and other project members can manage their work without losing track.